miguelDagrain/projectDatabases/README.md

 >sudo dpkg-reconfigure slapd

-now you will be promted with a gui
+now you will be prompted with a gui

 say no for the first question